polysalama/rss-reader/README.md

 - Enter user name and password, click register
 - If using default setup it should display debug email in the console.
-- Refresh the page and you will be redirected to back to login
+- Refresh the page and you will be redirected back to login
 - Enter user name and password, click login
-- Add your rss xml link
+- Add your rss xml links

 ## TODO